projectcalico/calico/docs/source/l2-interconnectFabric.rst

    VMs as distinct from containers).

 .. [#vswitch]
-   I am using logical switches in this example.
-Physical TORs could also be used, or a mix of the two (say 2 logical switches hosted on each physical switch).
+   We are using logical switches in this example.
+Physical ToRs could also be used, or a mix of the two (say 2 logical switches hosted on each physical switch).